merge/skulls/x230/README.md

 What's this "rest"?
 Mainly a tiny binary used by the Ethernet card and the Intel Management Engine.

-## how to reproduce the release images
+## How to reproduce the release images
 * `git clone https://github.com/merge/skulls`
 * rename one of the included config files to `config-xxxxxxxxxx`.
 * The x230 directory's `./build.sh` should produce the exact corresponding release image file.